sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 ```

-As this lock is already held by another process, this command blocks indefinitely - or until the user gets bored and aborts their session.
+Because this lock is already held by another process, this command blocks indefinitely–or until the user gets bored and aborts their session.

 Back in `psql` **Process A**, we attempt to create an index concurrently on _literally any table_: